 - Pack enough of your cosmetic products and hygiene articles.

 - Loose harem pants are perfect for all occasions while traveling in Central Asia; anything from city tours to hiking.

+This packing list is good for travelers visiting all 5 Central Asian countries in one tour.
+For travelers visiting only Uzbekistan or Turkmenistan have a look at our Uzbekistan Packing Tips.
 Let us know if you have any further questions or if you would like to add some items to the list.
-Just drop a line in our live chat or send us an email
+Just drop a line in our live chat or send us an email.